The Human Centipede (First Sequence): Plot

-Once the operation is complete, Heiter takes the centipede to his living room, takes photos, and passes a mirror around for the segments of the centipede to view their new form.
-Heiter attempts to train his centipede as a pet by caging the centipede in a dog kennel, letting Katsuro eat dog food at dinner, and belittling Katsuro with racist insults and beating him with a crop when he becomes rebellious.
-When Katsuro defecates after apologizing to the girls, Lindsay is forced to swallow his excrement.
-Heiter becomes irritated after being kept awake by the screaming of a caged Katsuro (who, as the front part of the centipede, has his mouth free and is still able to speak, but in Japanese) and by the constant moaning of the women, threatening to remove their vocal cords.
-When the centipede attempts to escape while Heiter is swimming, all three segments are beaten with the crop.
-Heiter is displeased with the realization that Lindsay is constipated.
-He proposes to use laxatives on Lindsay.
-However, before he can do this, he discovers that Jenny is dying from sepsis (suggesting that Lindsay may have already defecated into her mouth off-camera, which led to infection).
+Once the operation is complete, Heiter takes the centipede to his living room, takes photos of each segment of the centipede to humiliate them, and passes a mirror around for the segments to view their new form.
+Heiter treats his human centipede as a pet by caging the centipede in a dog kennel, training them into obeying his orders, forcing Katsuro to eat dog food at dinner, and belittling Katsuro with racist insults and beating him with a crop when he becomes rebellious.

+Eventually Katsuro needs to defecate.
+He does so after apologizing to the girls, after which Lindsay is forced to swallow his excrement.
+Heiter becomes irritated after being kept awake at night by the caged centipede and threatens Katsuro (who, as the front part of the centipede, has his mouth free and is still able to speak) with the removal of his vocal cords.
+When the centipede attempts to escape while Heiter is swimming, all three segments are punished by getting beaten with the crop.
+During a checkup, Heiter is displeased with the realization that Lindsay is constipated.
+He proposes to use laxatives on Lindsay, but discovers that Jenny is dying from sepsis.

-Two detectives, Kranz and Voller, visit the house to investigate the disappearance of the three tourists.
-Heiter comes up with an idea to add them as replacements for Jenny in a new creation: a four-segment centipede.
-He offers the detectives water spiked with Rohypnol.
-After being given the drugged water, the detectives become suspicious and obtain a search warrant for his home.
-When the detectives leave Heiter's home, the victims attempt to escape.
-Katsuro attacks Heiter.
-Their attempt to escape fails.
-Katsuro confesses to Heiter that he deserves this fate because he treated his family poorly, then takes his own life by slitting his throat with a glass shard.
+Two detectives named Kranz and Voller visit the house to investigate the disappearance of the three tourists.
+Heiter is inspired to add them as replacements for Jenny in a new four-segment centipede.
+He offers the detectives more spiked water, causing them to become suspicious and obtain a search warrant for his home.
+After the detectives leave, the victims attempt to escape, and Katsuro attacks Heiter.
+He injures him but their attempt to escape fails.
+Katsuro confesses to Heiter that he deserves his fate because he treated his family poorly, then takes his own life by slitting his throat with a glass shard.

 Upon returning to Heiter's home, the detectives conduct separate searches as Heiter, injured, hides near his swimming pool.
-Kranz finds the ward along with Heiter's victims.
-Voller begins to feel ill from the earlier drugging, and Heiter stabs him with the scalpel pulled from his foot during Katsuro's attack.
-Upon finding Voller dead, Kranz is shot by Heiter with Voller's sidearm.
+Kranz finds the ward containing Heiter's victims.
+Voller begins to feel ill from the earlier drugging and Heiter stabs him with a scalpel that he pulled from his foot during Katsuro's attack, killing him.
+Heiter takes Voller's sidearm and when Kranz enters, Heiter shoots him.
 Kranz responds by fatally shooting Heiter in the head before succumbing to his wounds.

-Back in the house, Jenny and Lindsay hold hands as Jenny dies.
+Back in the house, Jenny and Lindsay hold hands as Jenny dies from her infection.
 Lindsay sobs as she is left alone in the house, trapped between her deceased fellow captives.